Tehuana in baile costume, ca. 1900-1910

 View more collections held by DeGolyer Library

 A country of great beauty and geographical diversity, Mexico has attracted a variety of photographers from abroad as well as regional image-makers.
-The DeGolyer has one of the most comprehensive collections of Mexican photography in the country totaling more than 10,500 photographs and 3,000 negatives, mostly from the period ca. 1865-1940.
-More than 50 photographers are represented at the DeGolyer, among them: Alfred Briquet, Hugo Brehme, Walter H. Horne, William Henry Jackson, Manuel Ramos, Charles B. Waite, Robert Runyon, H. J. Gutierrez, and many who are not better known, as well as collaborative publishers such as Cruces y Campa and Mayo & Weed.
-Subjects include landscapes, native peoples, railroads, mining, agriculture, the U.S. border, and tourist views.
+More than 110 photographers are represented at the DeGolyer, among them: Lorenzo Becerril, Alfred Briquet, Hugo Brehme, Walter H. Horne, William Henry Jackson, Manuel Ramos, Charles B. Waite, Robert Runyon, H. J. Gutierrez, and many who are not better known, as well as collaborative publishers such as Cruces y Campa and Mayo & Weed.
+Subjects include landscapes, native peoples, railroads, mining, agriculture, tourist views, the Mexican 1910 Centennial, and the Mexican Revolution.

-Collections at the DeGolyer illustrate the regime of President Porfirio Diaz (1876-1910) and the eventual struggle for power between the old guard and working class people.
-Mexicans felt pride in what they had accomplished in 100 years since their independence from Spain, and the 1910 Centennial brought much fanfare and local and international interest.
-The Giesecke collection contains panoramas by Eugenio B. Downing illustrating the Mexican Centennial celebration and other views of Mexico.
+Collections at the DeGolyer illustrate the regime of President Porfirio Díaz (1876-1910) and the eventual struggle for power between the old guard and working-class people.
+For the Mexican 1910 Centennial celebrating their independence from Spain, many photographs documented events including Giesecke collection containing panoramas by Eugenio B. Downing, some of which are more than eight feet long.
+Mexicans felt pride in what they had accomplished as an independent nation in 100 years, and the Centennial brought much fanfare with local and international interest.

 This digital collection contains many items related to the Mexican Revolution, including 20 photographs of Cananea, Mexico, located just across the Arizona border showing striking miners, men with guns, demonstrations, the mine site, and American personnel.
 Among these are views of Colonel William C. Greene of Greene Consolidated Copper Company addressing strikers, June 3, 1906.
 The conflict is considered the beginnings of the Mexican Revolution.